-In the morning there is time for a swim and brunch, before we journey east to the mysterious Makgadikgadi Salt Pans.
+Enjoy a relaxed morning when there is time for a swim before we journey east to the mysterious Makgadikgadi Salt Pans.
 One of the largest saltpan complexes in the world, Makgadikgadi Salt Pans is a solitary and quiet place of stark scenery and open space.
-Besides the desolate scenery, the pans are known for their prolific birdlife and the other desert adapted animals.
-In the 19th century Dr David Livingstone traversed the pans, using a massive baobab tree - the only landmark around for hundreds of miles - as his guide.
+Besides the desolate scenery, the pans are known for their prolific birdlife and the other desert-adapted animals.
+In the 19th century, Dr David Livingstone traversed the pans, using a massive baobab tree - the only landmark around for hundreds of miles - as his guide.

 Without disturbing the surface of the pans, we make our way to a remote site where we set up camp and take in the isolation and serenity of this expansive arid area.
 We set up tents, but sleeping out under the stars on the wide-open pans is an unforgettable experience.
 Far away from any other lights, you get to watch the dazzling blanket of stars at camp and find out more about the constellations from your guide.

 If we are unable to travel into the salt pans, then we will stay at alternative accommodation nearby.